-Deputy Chief Dan Ruden There has been a lot of movement in the department lately with Specialty Assignments and Collateral Assignments, including the creation of a couple of new and interesting specialties.
-But with these changes some have asked what the difference is between "collateral" and "special" assignments?
+Deputy Chief Dan Ruden

+ence is between "collateral" and "special" assignments?
 The answer is this: A Specialty Assignment becomes your regular, full-time 40 hour per week job.
 For example, School Resource Officer, Corporal, K-9 Officer and Motorcycle Officer are Specialty Assignments.
 A Collateral Assignment is a special skill, designation or unit that functions outside of, or in addition to, your daily job.
+SWAT Operator, Range instructor and FTO are examples of Collateral Assign-

+There has been a lot

+with Specialty Assignments and Collateral

+Assignments, including the creation of a

+couple of new and

+interesting specialties.
+But with these

+asked what the differof movement in the

+department lately

-SWAT Operator, Range instructor and FTO are examples of Collateral Assignments, even though the assigned officer might be a full-time Patrol officer.
+ments, even though the assigned officer might be a full-time Patrol officer.

 Over the past few months, our lieutenants have created some new Collateral Assignments designed to keep us better prepared to serve the public and each other, with little or no impact to the budget.
 A new Explosive Ordinance Disposal Technician will be designated to become part of the Roseville / Rocklin Special Operations Team, which is already home to SWAT and the Crisis Negotiation Teams.
 The Crime Scene Specialist is a new Patrol-specific collateral assignment created to augment Investigations' CSI capacity at a crime scene.
 The selected Patrol Officers will be provided specialized training in the area of crime scene investigation, DNA evidence, forensics, scene-processing and evidence collection.
-Congratulations to Corporal Chris Spurgeon, Corporal Gil Farrulla and Officer Greg Jensen on being the first officers to be selected for this new Collateral Assignment.
+Congratulations to Corporal Chris Spurgeon, Corporal Gil Farrulla and Officer Greg Jensen on being the

+first officers to be selected for this new Collateral Assignment.
 Sgt.
 Jewell and Lt.
 Butler are in the final policy review process to resurrect the Department's Rapid Containment Team, which provides a flexible resource to augment SWAT or relieve Patrol on critical and protracted perimeter incidents.

 PSU will post a list of all Specialty and Collateral Assignments, including information on when you might expect assignments to become open.
 I encourage you to put in for assignments that interest you as they become available.
 Not only does your participation help the Department and the community, it will also broaden your training and experience, making your résumé stand out among your peers.

-Volume 6, Issue 2 Page 2 The Public Relations Team Activities by Lieutenant Lon Milka
+The Public Relations Team Activities by Lieutenant Lon Milka

-Lieutenant Lon Milka

 A goal of the Rocklin Police Department Strategic Plan is to preserve the community's resistance to crime and, more specifically, encourage more community involvement with the police department and, in the same way, more department

+wav. m

 involvement with the community.

 In July, the newly formed Public Relations (PR) Team set up booths at two Concerts in the Park and successfully met with several dozens of citizens.
 The team listened to neighborhood concerns but mostly received "thanks" from the contacts that we made.
 The new team is comprised of Gil Farrulla, Wendy Smith, Joyce Metzger, Dan Groff and Lon Milka.
 Our goal is to attend meetings and special events in Rocklin and answer questions that citizens may have about the city and the services that it provides and more specifically, questions about the police department.
 We want to put an accessible face on the department and to use our imaginations to make that happen.
 We will be at several community events for the remainder of this year including the Hot Chili, Cool Cars event this Fall.
 Please look for us and stop by to say, "Hi!"